Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 Benefits, financial help, and managing debt

 Use our benefits calculator to find out if you can claim benefits.
-You may be eligible for some extra money.
+If you are on a low income and need financial help, you may be eligible for benefits and financial help

-If you're going through a one-off crisis and need emergency help, you can apply for support from our Local crisis prevention fund.
+If you're going through a one-off crisis and need emergency help, you can apply for support from our Local Crisis and Prevention Fund.
 It includes small emergency payments for:

 • food